grishagin/CellCounting/README.md

 Plugins > CellCountingMacros2-v.1.0
 6. The plugin will prompt you for a folder containing the images to be analyzed.
 7. Output:
-•	Macros 1:
+  +	Macros 1:
-a.
-File “Cell counting results.txt” in the folder with the images analyzed.
+    + File “Cell counting results.txt” in the folder with the images analyzed.
-b.
-Copy of the results in the system clipboard.
+    + Copy of the results in the system clipboard.
-•	Macros 2:
+  +	Macros 2:
-a.
-Folder with the processed images in in the folder with the analyzed images.
+    + Folder with the processed images in in the folder with the analyzed images.
-b.
-File “Cell counting results.txt” in the folder with the analyzed images.
+    + File “Cell counting results.txt” in the folder with the analyzed images.
-c.
-Copy of the results in the system clipboard.
+    + Copy of the results in the system clipboard.